jee00609/AWS_Foundational/개념 모음/Amazon EC2.md

 Which Amazon EC2 pricing option is best suited for applications with short-term, spiky, or unpredictable workloads that cannot be interrupted?

 -> On-Demand Instances

+### NO.185
+A workload on AWS will run for the foreseeable future by using a consistent number of Amazon EC2 instances.
+What pricing model will minimize cost while ensuring that compute resources remain available?

+-> Reserved Instances